ut-proj/presentations/lispnyc-2021/content/_index.md

 Remembering my wonderful experience with Extempore, I turned there next.

-Within a few days I'd added a new backend for it in undertone, one that allowed me to run Extempore code from LFE.
+Within a few days I'd added a new backend in undertone, one that allowed me to run Extempore code from LFE.

 {{% /note %}}